 but Ty's life as a Christian began and went forward with equally serendipitous links to Ireland.

-The miraculous signs Ty spoke of in his testimony led to a friend who was born on St. Patrick's Day.
+The miraculous signs Ty spoke of in his first book's testimony led to a friend who was born on St. Patrick's Day.

 She helped convince him it was Christ that was leading him into a new life.